+- decommissioning, dismantling, removing or arrangement other than complete removal of a platform, FPSO, FLNG, FSO or other facility mentioned in item 1 or 2 and the associated flowlines, production trees, wellheads, manifolds, buoys and other subsea equipment connected directly to that facility in the same title area - the permanent departure of a mobile facility mentioned in item 1 or 2 where the titleholder has no intent of reconnection during the life of the EP.

+Inclusions (the following related works are considered to be part of this activity):

+related tasks like inspections and ROV surveys.

+Decommissioning, dismantling and removing subsea installations that are not in the same title area as a facility mentioned in items 1 or 2 do not fall into this category (see item 14).

+8 Decommissioning, dismantling or removing a licensed pipeline decommissioning, dismantling, removing or arrangement other than complete removal of a licensed pipeline.

+Example:

-8 Decommissioning, dismantling or removing a licensed petroleum pipeline Example ommissioning, dismantling, removing or arrangement other than complete removal of a licensed oleum pipeline Inclusio ns (the following related works are considered to be part of this petroleum activity): • rela related tasks like inspections and ROV surveys 9 Significant modification of a facility mentioned in item 1 or 2 Example 25: significant modification of a platform, FPSO, FSO or other facility mentioned in item 1 or 2 conducted in isolation or in conjunction with flowlines, production trees, wellheads, manifolds, buoys and/or other subsea equipment connected to that facility within the same title area. significant modification of the flowlines, wells, wellheads, manifolds, buoys and/or other subsea equipment connected to that facility within the same title area which also results in modification to the facility.
-Inclusio Inclusions (the following related works are considered to be part of this petroleum activity): • rela ted tasks like hydrotesting, integrity testing and ROV surveys Note: remova facility. nt modification could include construction or installation of new structures, or dismantling or of existing structures.
-These modifications could be to the subsea or topside portions of the This activity type applies to work conducted on an existing operating facility that recovers, es and/or stores petroleum, both before and after the modifications, and therefore differs from and 7.
-10 Significant modification of a licensed petroleum pipeline Example :: • sign ificant modification of licensed petroleum pipelines Inclusions (the following related works are considered to be part of this petroleum activity): related tasks like hydrotesting, integrity testing and ROV surveys Note: dismant on an ex nt modification of a pipeline could include construction or installation of new structures, or ling, removal or replacement of existing structures.
-This activity type applies to work conducted sisting pipeline that transports petroleum both before and after the modifications, and therefore from items 6 and 8.
-11 Drilling Example es:
+Inclusions (the following related works are considered to be part of this activity):

+related tasks like inspections and ROV surveys.

+9 Significant modification of a facility mentioned in item 1 or 2

+- significant modification of a platform, FPSO, FSO or other facility mentioned in item 1 or 2 conducted in isolation or in conjunction with flowlines, production trees, wellheads, manifolds, buoys and/or other subsea equipment connected to that facility within the same title area - significant modification of the flowlines, wells, wellheads, manifolds, buoys and/or other subsea equipment connected to that facility within the same title area which also results in modification to the facility.

+Inclusions (the following related works are considered to be part of this activity):

+related tasks like hydrotesting, integrity testing and ROV surveys.

+Significant modification could include construction or installation of new structures or dismantling or removal of existing structures.
+These modifications could be to the subsea or topside portions of the facility.
+This activity type applies to work conducted on an existing operating facility that recovers, processes and/or stores petroleum, both before and after the modifications, and therefore differs from items 5 and 7.

+10 Significant modification of a pipeline subject to a pipeline licence significant modification of licensed pipelines used for petroleum and GHG storage and injection purposes.

+Example:

+Inclusions (the following related works are considered to be part of this activity):

+related tasks like hydrotesting, integrity testing and ROV surveys.

+Significant modification of a pipeline could include construction or installation of new structures, or dismantling, removal or replacement of existing structures.
+This activity type applies to work conducted on an existing pipeline that transports petroleum or GHG substance both before and after the modifications, and therefore differs from items 6 and 8.

+11 Drilling
-- drilling for petroleum exploration, field appraisal or recovering hydrocarbons - well intervention and well workovers that are undertaken from a MODU, drill ship or vessel such as re-perforating into the hydrocarbon zones or new perforations into new zones/formations, drilling deeper, side-tracking to a different bottom-hole location, recompleting the well, removing the

-Christmas tree, plugging and abandoning of wells, removing casings, re-cementing, removing other downhole equipment (e.g. pumps), fracturing, acidizing or installing new equipment
+- drilling for petroleum exploration, field appraisal or recovering hydrocarbons - drilling for GHG storage and injection purposes - well intervention and well workovers that are undertaken from a MODU, drill ship or vessel such as re-perforating into the hydrocarbon zones or new perforations into new zones/formations, drilling deeper, side-tracking to a different bottom-hole location, recompleting the well, removing the Christmas tree, plugging and abandoning of wells, removing casings, re-cementing, removing other downhole equipment (e.g., pumps), fracturing, acidizing or installing new equipment.

-Inclusions (the following related works are considered to be part of this petroleum activity):
+Inclusions (the following related works are considered to be part of this activity):

-• related tasks during drilling of the well like well completions, well-head installation and vertical seismic profiling
+related tasks during drilling of the well like well completions, well-head installation and vertical seismic profiling.